-The $\{\ldots\}$ specifies which variables are shared between the lambda and the context.
+A bracy list {...} specifies which variables are shared between the wrapped goal and the surrounding context.
 This allows us to write the code below.
-Without the $\{\texttt{PostFix}\}$ a free variable would be passed to $\texttt{atom_concat}/3$.
+Without the {Postfix} a fresh variable would be passed to atom_concat/3.

-This introduces the second application area of lambda expressions: the ability to stop binding variables in the context.
-This features shines when combined with bagof/3 or setof/3 where you normally have to specify the the variables in whose binding you are not interested using the Var^Goal construct (marking Var as existential quantified).
-Lambdas allow doing the reverse: specify the variables in which you are interested.
+This introduces the second application area of lambda expressions: the ability to confine variables to the called goal's context.
+This features shines when combined with bagof/3 or setof/3 where one normally has to list those variables whose bindings one is not interested in using the

+Var^Goal construct (marking Var as existentially quantified and confining it to the called goal's context).
+Lambda expressions allow you to do the converse: specify the variables which one is interested in.
+These variables are common to the context of the called goal and the surrounding context.